alchian/Find-car-lines/writeup_template.md

 "Tesd ok" means the region either not contain too much ,nor cut off the information which is useful as the information of car lines.

+The function used here include np.zeros_like,  cv2.fillPoly, &cv2.bitwise_and. np.zeros_like is used here to create a zero image.cv2.fillPoly is used here to fill color.and cv2.bitwise_and is use here to add two images pixels by pixels.

 ![solidWhiteCurve_region_of_interest.jpg](https://github.com/alchian/Find-car-lines/blob/test_images/solidWhiteCurve_region_of_interest.jpg "solidWhiteCurve_region_of_interest.jpg")

 5th, I use cv2.HoughLinesP to find the lines in the same line